Skip to content

 • File system — block writes outside the workspace

-• Config protection — prevent modification of .cursorrules, CLAUDE.md, MCP configs
+• Config protection — prevent changes to .cursorrules, CLAUDE.md, and MCP configs

 • Secret injection — short-lived, minimal-permission tokens